 - What is necessary to market the product?

-Once the decision has been made to bring in a new product, Dr. Hawkins has a specific process he follows to see it through.
+Once the decision has been made to bring in a new product, Dr. Marks has a specific process she follows to see it through.

 1. Educate the Veterinary Team and Staff: “It’s essential to teach the veterinary team the ‘why’, and then ‘what’, and then ‘how’, and then answer those questions.”